snsavage/snsavage-netlify/source/blog/2016-08-25-my-path-to-software-development.html.markdown

 ![Nature Path - Image from Unsplash](https://source.unsplash.com/eOpewngf68w/600x400 "Nature Path - Image from Unsplash")

-*This is a blog post for the Flatiron School's Online Web Developer program.
-You can find more information here: [learn.co/with/snavage](http://learn.co/with/snavage).*

 As part of the Flatiron School's Online Web Developer Program, the students have been asked to write regular blog posts.
 The first topic asks why we decided to learn software development.
 I think that my reason is best told by a story about why I joined the program.

 READMORE